-- All players must be 55 years of age or older at the time of registration.
-A case by case exception may be approved by the Commissioner for females between the ages of 50 and 54.
-A case by case exception may also be approved by the Commissioner for players between the ages of 50 and 54 who were on an existing and active team roster the season prior to the team joining SSB. - 2.
+- 1. All players must be 55 years of age or older at the time of registration.
+A case by case exception may be approved by the Board of Directors for females between the ages of 50 and 54. - 2.
 This league will allow females to play but will not have any "Co-Ed" rules. - 3.
-To be eligible to play, a player must register on www.seniorsoftball.com and sign waiver forms with Senior Softball Beaufort and Island Rec Center.
+To be eligible to play, a player must register on www.seniorsoftballbeaufort.com and sign waiver forms with Senior Softball Beaufort and Island Rec Center.